emilioliceabarroso/emilioliceabarroso/README.md

 ## Hello ✌🏼

 My name is Emilio Licea from Guanajuato City.
-I'm currently a CS&Math undergraduate student ♾️💻
+I'm currently a CS&Math undergraduate student. ♾️💻

 I´m an aspiring data scientist and like pretty much anything related with adjacent fields.